Projective geometry and Euclid both

 - Interplanar - between two planes incident in a line

-We note that, for every type, whenever one interval is formed, two are in fact formed.
+We note in passing that, for every type, whenever one interval is formed, two are in fact formed.

 For example, we may trace out one interval going right from